Linux history Command with Examples

 Conclusion

-After reading this tutorial, you should be able to use the history command in Linux to view, edit, and delete the command history list and reuse commands from it.
+This tutorial explained how to use the history command in Linux to view, edit, and delete the command history list and reuse commands from it.

 Was this article helpful?